ironsheep/Omega2-Reporter-MQTT2HA-Daemon/README.md

 ![Discovery image](./Docs/images/DiscoveryV2.png)

-This script can alse be configured to be run in **daemon mode** continously in the background as a systemd service (or optionally as a script run from cron(1m)).
+This script should be configured to be run in **daemon mode** continously in the background as a systemd service (or optionally as a SysV init script).
+Instructions are provided below.

+This script feeds the Lovelace custom card built originally for reporting on Raspberry Pi's but which can also display the status of your Omega2 devices!
 *(Jump to below [Lovelace Custom Card](#lovelace-custom-card).)*

 ## Features